JamesSwinton/ag-grid-readme/README.md

 ### Tools & Extensions

-AG Grid has a large & vibrant community who have helped create an ecosystem of 3rd party tools, extensions and utilities to help you build your next project with AG Grid, no matter which language or framework you use.
-Browse through some examples below, or visit our [Community](https://www.ag-grid.com/community/) section to learn more.
+AG Grid has a large and active community who have created an ecosystem of 3rd party tools, extensions and utilities to help you build your next project with AG Grid, no matter which language or framework you use.
+Browse the examples below, or visit our [Community](https://www.ag-grid.com/community/) section to learn more.

 <details>
   <summary><img src="https://github.com/ag-grid/ag-grid/blob/a13bc308b641a263e3d531b2ad4ff1f938e7b342/documentation/ag-grid-docs/public/community/frameworks/react.svg?raw=true" align="center" width="16" height="16" alt="React Logo">&nbsp;<b>React</b></summary>